Undergraduate Policies and Procedures

-Under certain circumstances, a student on academic probation who believes that he/she cannot return to a cumulative 2.0 grade point average through course work completed during the semester on probation may petition for an additional semester of probationary status.
-Such a petition is made to the Undergraduate Academic Standards Committee and requires the recommendation of the student's Academic Advisor as well as documentation of extraordinary circumstances (i.e., illness, accident, or other circumstances beyond the student's control) contributing to the student's current academic status.
+Under certain circumstances, a student on academic probation who believes that he or she cannot return to a cumulative 2.0 grade point average through coursework completed during the semester on probation may petition for an additional semester of probationary status.
+Such a petition is made to the Undergraduate Academic Standards Committee, and requires the recommendation of the student's Academic Advisor as well as documentation of extraordinary circumstances (i.e., illness, accident, or other circumstances beyond the student's control) contributing to the student's current academic status.
 This petition must be submitted before the close of the semester on Academic Probation.
 If the petition is granted, the student is given one additional semester in which to raise the cumulative GPA to 2.0.
 If not granted, the student will be disqualified under the provisions for Academic Disqualification.

 A student is disqualified if one or more of the following situations apply:

-- If, after clearing Academic Probation, the student's cumulative GPA falls below 2.0 as a result of grades earned in any of the following four semesters of his/her enrollment
+- If, after clearing Academic Probation, the student's cumulative GPA falls below 2.0 as a result of grades earned in any of the following four semesters of his or her enrollment.

 A student who is disqualified may not register for courses.

-A disqualified student may be reinstated when his/her cumulative GPA, when calculated for this purpose only by including transferable and/or nonmatriculant NDNU course work completed since disqualification, reaches 2.0 or above.
-The student may resume studies at NDNU by supplying an official transcript of this post-disqualification course work and a written request for reinstatement to the Registrar's Office.
+A disqualified student may be reinstated when his or her cumulative GPA, when calculated for this purpose only by including transferable and/or non-matriculant NDNU coursework completed since disqualification, reaches 2.0 or above.
+The student may resume studies at NDNU by supplying an official transcript of this post-disqualification coursework and a written request for reinstatement to the Registrar's Office.
 A student who is reinstated under this policy returns in probationary status and will have two semesters of full-time enrollment or 24 cumulative units of part-time enrollment to attain a cumulative Notre Dame de Namur University GPA of at least 2.0.
 A student who fails to do so will again be disqualified, this time without possibility of reinstatement.